gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 This is a list of all the C++ features that **you SHOULD USE in most embedded firmware**:

 * Classes
 * Templates (no overhead, can be thought of as a more powerful version of a macro).
 However, incorrect/careless use of templates can cause a huge increase in code size.
+Also be careful of overusing them, too much templating makes code very unreadable.
-* Function overloading and default parameters.
-No overhead.
+* Function overloading and default parameters - Makes it easy to extend functions without massive refactors!
+And provides more flexibility to an API.
 * Enum classes, typesafe typedefs
 * Operator overloading (when done sensibly!)
 * References (they are just safer pointers that can't be null!)